swimmio/docs.swimm.io/.swm/how-to-manage-the-docs-site-from-a-content-point-of-view.3FTx0DX2PMwt3sL0HvaQ.pl.sw.md

 ---
 id: 3FTx0DX2PMwt3sL0HvaQ
-name: Understanding The Docs Site
+name: How To Manage The Docs Site (From A Content Point Of View)
 file_version: 1.0.2
 app_version: 0.6.3-1
 ---

 <!-- Intro - Do not remove this comment -->
-This will guide you through how to build both dev and production, as well as how adding and managing content works.
+This will show you how to manage content on the main docs site, like blog posts, documentation entries, static pages and the FAQ.
+It also goes over how some of the SEO and analytics stuff works.
+This is for everyone on the marketing team.

 <br/>